Singles vs Albums – The Dilemma

-I’ve spent all this energy talking about how rock fans want an album, so why am I recommending an EP for new artists?
+I’ve spent all this energy talking about how some fans want an album, so why am I recommending an EP for new artists?

 Because you need to establish volume at this early stage.
-So get fans in the door.
+Get fans in the door.
 Making money is not the goal in the early days.
 Think of it as testing the market.
 Sound advice for any business.
-It’s easier to convert fans into paying customers at the $3.99 digital price point than $9.99.
 An EP can be used as a development tool to prove you are ready for a full length album.
-If you sell 5,000 or more EP’s in a short amount of time, that will prove you have a paying fan base.
+If you sell 5,000 or more EP’s (album equivalents) in a short amount of time, that will prove you have a paying fan base.
 A short EP with 5 or 6 back to back bangers is going to leave your fans wanting more.
 It builds anticipation for a successful full length release.

 I used this EP first strategy with many bands including Mayday Parade, Motionless In White, The Word Alive, The Maine, Tonight Alive, and Go Radio.
 I Prevail had already self released the Heart Vs Mind EP, but we chose to re-release that with fantastic results, setting up the debut full length.